elastic/integrations/dev/import-beats-resources/haproxy/docs/README.md

 ### info

-The `info` dataset periodically fetches metrics from [Galera](http://galeracluster.com/)-MySQL cluster servers.
+The HAProxy `info` metricset collects general information about HAProxy processes.

 An example event for `info` looks as following: